Uniform Child Custody Jurisdiction and Enforcement Act: Initial custody determination

 A state having jurisdiction under #1 or #2 above may decline to exercise its jurisdiction, and transfer it to another state if it is more convenient for the parties, or if one of the parties has engaged in misconduct necessitating a change.

 "Home state" is defined as the "state in which a child lived with a parent or a person acting as a parent for at least six consecutive months immediately before the commencement of a child-custody proceeding.
 In the case of a child less than six months of age, the term means the state in which the child lived from birth with any of the persons mentioned.
 A period of temporary absence of any of the mentioned persons is part of the period."

 For example, young Chris has lived in Iowa with his mother and father for the last three years.
 If the mother moves to Minnesota, but Chris remains in Iowa, then Minnesota will not have jurisdiction to determine custody over Chris.
 Iowa is the only state that can determine custody at this point.

+The initial order under this determination refers to the first order concerning a child's custody.